 This make-at-home recipe for mozzarella bites is easy to make.
 They are the perfect party appetizer, or game day snack.
-I'll tell you how to make mozzarella bites in the air fryer too!
+Using store-bought pizza dough and mozzarella string cheese, these easy cheese bites are cooked in the air fryer!

 These pizza dough wrapped cheese bites aren't fried.
 They are my take on the Farm Rich brand Mozzarella Bites from the freezer section.